-On September 28, 2015, the Company entered into the GvHD Agreement with Intrexon (now Precigen), whereby the Company would use Precigen's technology directed towards in vivo expression of effectors to research, develop and commercialize products for use in the treatment or prevention of GvHD.
+On September 28, 2015, the Company entered into the GvHD Agreement with Intrexon (which Intrexon subsequently assigned to Precigen, Inc., a wholly owned subsidiary of Intrexon), whereby the Company would use Precigen's technology directed towards in vivo expression of effectors to research, develop and commercialize products for use in the treatment or prevention of GvHD.
 The GvHD Agreement granted us a worldwide license to use specified patents and other intellectual property of Precigen in connection with the research, development, use, importing, manufacture, sale, and offer for sale of products developed under the GvHD Agreement.